azzajess/OSMC-LEDFX-WLED/README.md

 # OSMC-LEDFX-WLED
+## May be outdated information as this was done a while ago.
 OSMC with LEDfx and WLED (or any other compatible esp firmware!)

 Hi all.
 So this is a short-ish tutorial for getting LEDFX to work with OSMC on a Raspberry Pi.
 Just to note that as of yet, OSMC isnt supported on raspberry pi 4.
 Perhaps using another Kodi type like libreelec will work for Pi 4.